anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/30-streaming-replication.md

 `postgresql.conf` activates write-ahead logging and sets the path to our custom version of `pg_hba.conf` while the latter creates the necessary prerequisites for authenticating the `replication` and `postgres` users.

 Both files are stored in the `postgresql-configs` ConfigMap.
-This way the config files can be updated independently from the PostgreSQL container image.
+This way the config files can be updated independently of the PostgreSQL container image.

 In the following we will define the StatefulSet specification and look into how the replication user is created.